Buhle-Mkhwanazi/Retail-Sales-Analysis/README.md

 - What are the customer demographics associated with each product category?
 - Which transactions have the highest value, and which customers contribute the most revenue?
 - How do purchasing behaviors vary across different genders and product categories?

+The SQL queries used to clean and transform data: [Here]()

+Targeted SQL queries regarding various business questions can be found: [Here]()